|

 Legolas side.

-Poisoning! cried Hentmirë.
+Poisoned! cried Hentmirë.
 Then, So

 you cannot use the smelling salts?

-Not this time, my Lady.
+Not for this, my Lady.

-But he will be alright?
+But he will be all right?

 Eowyn, equallythough not so visiblyworried, looked

-to the healer for his answer.
+to the healer for an answer.

 The elf patted Hentmirës hand reassuringly.
 Healing